 Unusual heartbeat?

-Do not risk atrial fibrillation leading to stroke
+Do not risk atrial fibrillation leading to a stroke.

-Early diagnosis of atrial fibrillation is essential as the risk increases with age.
-Its symptoms are often undetectable or erroneous and leave many people undiagnosed.
+Early diagnosis of atrial fibrillation is essential, as the risk increases with age.
+Its symptoms are often subtle or misleading, leaving many people undiagnosed.

 Check your heart with an ECG device from OMRON

-Blood pressure monitoring and home electrocardiogram tracing play a crucial role in stroke prevention.
-They allow early identification of irregular heart rhythms, enabling early medical intervention and reducing the risk of stroke.
+Blood pressure monitoring and home electrocardiogram (ECG) tracing play a crucial role in preventing strokes.
+They enable the early detection of irregular heart rhythms, allowing timely medical intervention and reducing the risk of stroke.

-Detecting the signs of atrial fibrillation early at home and intervening early and effectively can prevent more serious complications.
+Identifying the signs of atrial fibrillation early at home, and acting promptly and effectively, can help prevent more serious complications.

-Home monitoring of the electrocardiogram provides reliable readings to know if there is an irregular heart rhythm.
+Home ECG monitoring provides reliable readings that indicate whether an irregular heart rhythm is present.

-Reliable and consistent data from home monitoring help tailor treatment strategies.
+Reliable, consistent data from home monitoring helps clinicians tailor treatment strategies more effectively.

 Electrocardiogram from home